Spiced Salmon with Almond ‘Hummus’

 You can make the hummus up to a week ahead.
 And marinate the salmon a day ahead.
 But best when the fish is freshly cooked.
 Leftovers will keep in the fridge for up to a week or can be frozen.

-More simple fish recipes
+More simple recipes like this Spiced Salmon

 - Quick Tuna Curry Bowls